 Once you have your customer satisfaction metrics in place, you need to make sure as many customers as possible are using them.
 Asking customers for their opinion will make them feel valued, but some people just don’t want to spend the time.
 This is where it helps to offer incentives.
 For example, adding a coupon, reward or additional information will often encourage them to participate in an online survey.

-This is a valuable checklist to help you get started with measuring your customer satisfaction.
+This is a valuable checklist of How to Measure Customer Satisfaction, that can help you get started with measuring your customer satisfaction.
 If you are struggling to come up with a survey that you think is right for your business, you will find many templates and suggestions online.
 Get started on satisfying your customers right now!